skodjob/test-metadata-generator/README.md

-# Test documentation generator
+# Test Documentation Generator

-It is a maven-plugin that delivers a set of annotation for your test code.
+Test Documentation Generator is a maven-plugin that delivers a set of annotation for your test code.
 You can annotate your test classes and test methods and provide details about test scenario.
-Plugin itself then parse the data from the annotations and generates `markdown` files for readable documentation and `fmf` format metadata for automated reporting of the test cases to external systems.
+Plugin itself then parse the data from the annotations and generates `Markdown` files for readable documentation and `fmf` format metadata for automated reporting of the test cases to external systems.

 ## Using the annotations